alanluner/ASPGM/README.md

 Adaptive Subgame Perfect Gradient Method

-This code is an implementation of the Adaptive Subgame Perfect Gradient Method introduced in This code was used to obtain the results in the paper
+This code is an implementation of the Adaptive Subgame Perfect Gradient Method introduced in
 > [Alan Luner and Benjamin Grimmer.
 "A Practical Adaptive Subgame Perfect Gradient Method", arXiv:2510.21617, 2025.](https://arxiv.org/abs/2510.21617)

 The paper can be accessed on arXiv [here](https://arxiv.org/abs/2510.21617)